 Of course, it’s possible for vendors to make promises about capability, reliability, and flexibility, and then fail to deliver on them.
 Fortunately, onsite clinic program vendors can be validated by highly respected independent agencies.
 Here are some accreditations to look for:

-- AAAHC: The Accreditation Association for Ambulatory Health Care provides an external, independent review of a health care delivery organization against nationally-accepted standards and its own policies, procedures, processes and outcomes.
+- AAAHC: The Accreditation Association for Ambulatory Health Care provides an external, independent review of a health care delivery organization against nationally-accepted standards and its own AAAHC ambulatory health care accreditation policies and procedures.
 In other words: Is the organization delivering safe, high-quality patient care in the way that it says it will?
 AAAHC is a mark of quality medical care.

 - NCQA: The National Committee for Quality Assurance uses industry-leading, evidence-based standards to assess key areas of health promotion.
 It looks at how wellness programs are implemented in the workplace, how services such as coaching can empower participants to boost their health and how private health information is protected.
 NCQA is a mark of quality wellness programming.
 When combined with performance reporting, it validates that a vendor consistently follows evidence-based processes and demonstrates health improvements.